bulaya-ute/DynamicClusteringAlgorithms/readme.md

 - Cluster memory is updated based on free space and priority.
 This allows a cluster to remember a relevant outlier, and possibly add the outlying data point to itself in the future.
 - If there is enough memory available, a data point that was just rejected will always be 'remembered' (added to memory).
 - Memory is 'full' when the number of outliers a cluster has in its memory is equal to the user-specified `cluster_memory`.
-- If memory
+- If memory is full, the current data points stored (together with the one that is about to be added) are sorted in descending order of distance from the centroid.
+The last one is eliminated.

 ### 5. Centroid Update

-- When a centroid accepts a data point:
+- When a cluster accepts a data point:
   1. Update its position towards the new data point.
   2. The update distance is calculated as `d * learning_rate`, where:
      - `d` is the distance to the new data point.
      - `learning_rate` is the inverse of the number of data points in the cluster.
+- A centroid then checks if any of the outliers in its memory are close enough to be accepted.
+- If one is found, the cluster accepts the outlier and this step is repeated.
+- Note that when an outlier is later accepted, it is deleted from the memories of all clusters that have it.

 ## Example Usage